rocketlend/protocol/README.md

   withdrawal address
 - Withdraw ETH rewards from their node to their withdrawal address
 - Withdraw unstaked ETH from their node to their withdrawal address
-- Change their (RPL protocol) withdrawal address
+- Change their (Rocketlend) withdrawal address
-- Exit the RPL protocol by changing their node's primary and RPL withdrawal addresses
+- Exit Rocketlend by changing their node's primary and RPL withdrawal addresses

 TODO: transferring debt to another loan